What I get from the preview of C# 8 with Mads Torgersen

 Async streams

-This feature is about eliminate the callback's hell code.
+This feature is about eliminating callback hell.

-You already know the syntax :
+You already know the syntax:

 async Task<int> GetLength(){